aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ## Default Templates

 WebExtensions include two sets of basic templates for exporting presentations:
 * single page: all presentation content is exported into one HTML file.
-All other resources (images, fonts, styles, etc) are exported into separate files.
+All other resources (images, fonts, styles, etc.) are exported into separate files.
-* multi page: each presentation slide is exported into a separate HTML file.
-The default logic for exporting resources is the same as in single page.
+* multi-page: each presentation slide is exported into a separate HTML file.
+The default logic for exporting resources is the same as in a single page.

 PresentationExtensions class can be used to simplify presentation export using templates.
-PresentationExtensions class includes a set of extension-methods for Presentation class.
-To export presentation into a single page, just include Aspose.Slides.WebExtensions namespace and call two methods.
-First method, ToSinglePageWebDocument, creates WebDocument instance and second one - saves HTML-document:
+PresentationExtensions class includes a set of extension methods for Presentation class.
+To export a presentation into a single page, just include Aspose.Slides.WebExtensions namespace and call two methods.
+The first method, ToSinglePageWebDocument, creates a WebDocument instance.
+The second method saves the HTML-document:

 ``` csharp
 using (Presentation pres = new Presentation("demo.pptx"))